ElouanEven/Underwater_Acoustic_Model/README.md

     * ploting only rays detect by receiver

 TO DO :
-- varying sea bottom
+- Creating time signal at the source
-- creating time signal at the source
+- Resolution time delay expensive
-- recompose time signal on the hydrophone
+- Recompose time signal on the hydrophone
-- surface and bottom loss
+- Surface and bottom loss
 - Ray phases
 - Add multiple Hydrophone
 - Beamforming